Btrabing/TrabingWx/_projects/piston.md

-The time I spent on the R/V Thomas G. Thompson was incredible because I got to interact with oceanographers, engineers, and the ship crew.
+The time I spent on the R/V Thomas G. Thompson was incredible because I got to interact with oceanographers, engineers, other atmospheric scientists, and the ship crew.
 It was also a unique experience because I got to collect the data that went into my PhD projects.
-Although I still have a number of questions, I analyzed the data we collected on Super Typhoon Kong-rey.
+Although I still have a number of questions, I analyzed the data we collected on Super Typhoon Kong-rey and found several interesting features (including diurnal oscillations in the outflow layer).
 If you ever get a chance to engage in field work, take it.